maksonlee/manifest-subscription/src/main/resources/Documentation/about.md

 Manifest represent raw XML
 CanonicalManifest resolve <include> and <remove-project>

+* TODO: possibly separate out manifest op into a separate plugin and make VesionedManifest as a libary (manifest-base or something)
 * TODO: generate snapshot manifest for all commit (Currently only generated on a per push/ref-updated basis)
   * Make it configurable, possibly per project, using plugin config or via special tag in manifest
 * TODO: monitor all manifest branch if no branch is specified